-RIS-Page 4

-The specific topics that the proposed rules address, and the purpose of the proposed rules are set forth below:

-R 338.7121, R 338.7122, R 338.7126, R 338.7131, R 338.7132, R 338.7133, R 338.7139, R 338.7141, R 338.7142, R 338.7145, and R 338.7161 include clean-up and typographical revisions to the language in the current rules.

-R 338.7127.
-This rule pertains to telehealth.
-The rule addition supplies conditions related to consent, scope of practice, and standard of care for telehealth services.
+- The specific topics that the proposed rules address, and the purpose of the proposed rules are set forth below: - R 338.7121.
+This rule pertains to definitions.
+Revisions include terms used in the rule set. - R 338.7122, R 338.7126, R 338.7133, R 338.7139, and R 338.7145 include grammatical or typographical revisions to the language in the current rules. - R 338.7131.
+This rule pertains to educational program standards.
+The rule revision adopts the updated educational standards. - R 338.7132.
+This rule pertains to licensure by examination for physical therapists.
+The rule revision supplies clarification on licensing requirements for graduates of non-accredited programs. - R 338.7134.

-R 338.7134.
 This rule pertains to eligibility to take the NPTE for physical therapists.
-The rule revision supplies conditions under which the board will consider a request from an applicant for an appeal of current examination policies.
+The rule revision supplies clarifying conditions under which the board will consider a request from an applicant for an appeal of current examination policies. - R 338.7135.

-R 338.7135.
 This rule pertains to eligibility to sit for the NPTE for physical therapists for applicants with nonaccredited education.
-The rule revision drops the English language requirement, as the Public Health Code - General Rules now address the requirement.

-R 338.7136.
+The rule revision supplies clarifying language on licensing requirements for graduates of non-accredited programs. - R 338.7136.
 This rule pertains to requirements for licensure by endorsement for physical therapists.
-The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.

-R 338.7137.
+The rule revision clarifies the requirement of full licensure and educational requirements for licensees from Canada. - R 338.7137.
 This rule pertains to requirements for relicensure of a physical therapist.
-The rule revises the requirements for verification of licenses held in other jurisdictions.

-R 338.7138.
-This rule pertains to delegation of acts, tasks, functions, or interventions to a physical therapist assistant.
-The rule revision removes the requirement to meet in-person to evaluate the physical therapist assistant's performance, review records, and to educate the physical therapist assistant on the acts, tasks, or functions delegated.

-R 338.7146.
+The rule clarifies the examination pathway requirement for licensees whose licenses have expired more than three years. - R 338.7141.
+This rule pertains to educational program standards.
+The rule revision adopts the updated educational standards. - R 338.7142.
+This rule pertains to licensure by examination for physical therapist assistants.
+The rule revision supplies clarification on licensing requirements for graduates of non-accredited programs. - R 338.7146.
 This rule pertains to eligibility to take the NPTE for physical therapist assistants.
-The rule revision supplies conditions under which the board will consider a request from an applicant for an appeal of current examination policies.
+The rule revision supplies clarifying conditions under which the board will consider a request from an applicant for an appeal of current examination policies. - R 338.7147.

-R 338.7147.
 This rule pertains to eligibility to sit for the NPTE for physical therapist assistants for applicants who graduated from a U.S. military or a nonaccredited physical therapist assistant educational program.
-The rule revision drops the English language requirement, as the Public Health Code - General Rules now address the requirement.

-R 338.7148.
+The rule revision supplies clarifying language on licensing requirements for graduates of non-accredited programs. - R 338.7148.
 This rule pertains to licensure by endorsement for physical therapist assistants.
-The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.

-R 338.7149.
+The rule revision clarifies the requirement of full licensure and educational requirements for licensees from Canada. - R 338.7149.
 This rule pertains to requirements for relicensure of a physical therapist assistant.
-The rule revises the requirements for verification of licenses held in other jurisdictions.

-R 338.7163.
+The rule clarifies the examination pathway requirement for licensees whose licenses have expired more than three years. - R 338.7161.
+This rule pertains to license renewals.
+The rule clarifies the period in which a licensee must request a waiver of continuing education. - R 338.7163.
 This rule pertains to acceptable professional development requirement (PDR) activities.
-The rule revision supplies updated accreditation standards, names of entities, and allows credit for instruction or serving as a coordinator in developing educational programs.
+The rule revision supplies updated accreditation standards.

-- A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules. - Promulgation of rules related to licensure is necessary under statute.
+A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

+Promulgation of rules related to licensure is necessary under statute.
 This supplies a regulatory framework for the practice of physical therapy.
-The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules. - B. Describe the difference between current behavior/practice and desired behavior/practice.
+The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.

+B. Describe the difference between current behavior/practice and desired behavior/practice.